acc-wp/acc_user_importer/README.md

 - Using the token the plugin contacts the 2M Member API and requests for detailed information about a list of members.
 Up to 50 at a time.
 - The 2M server replies.
-For each member, it gives information such as firsnane, lastname, email, phone, etc. plus a list of memberships relevant for the section.
+For each member, it gives information such as firstnane, lastname, email, phone, etc. plus a list of memberships relevant for the section.
 - the plugin receives the data, and searches for a corresponding member in the local Wordpress database.
 If none is found, a new user is created.
 If one is found, the information is verified and updated if needed.
-- Case of a member that did not renew: his number will show up in the response from the Changed Member API, but he will not have an entry in the Member API.
-The reason is, since this user is no longer part of the section club, the section should not really access his personal information and does not need to.
-The absence of the user means he is no longer a member.
-CUrrently the plugin is not super wise.
+- Case of a member that did not renew: his number will show up in the response from the Changed Member API, but in the data sent by the Members API, the valid_to date will be in the past, and the identity_membership_status will typically show "EXP".
+The plugin code just looks at the valid_to date, which should be fine.
-It does not know that the user was in the Changed Member and is missing in the Member API.
-The plugin simply processes what it receives, and since that user is missing, nothing is done.
-Normally, this is fine since the user should be missing when the membership expiry is reached.
-Doing nothing simply means that the user account will still live in the Wordpress site, however as soon as his membership expiry date is reached, he will not be able to connect.
+- One case the plugin struggles with: sometimes a user moves from one membership to another (ex: lapsed adult membership, renewed family membership).
+When this happens, there may be 2 records received for the same person, one valid and one invalid.
+Since the plugin processes each record totally independantly, it has no idea that 2 changes for the same person is happening and it could potentially process the expired membership last, leaving the member as invalid in the local database.
+The chosen solution is to never bring back a membership expiry date.
+So if a received record indicates that the membership expiry date should be moved backward in time, we just skip this record, assuming it does not represent the latest information.
+The limitation is: if somehow on the national side a user membership is cancelled prematurely, the section will not know about it (no email, no role change, but there will be a warning in the plugin log).
-The only caveat is, if a user membership was prematurely terminated, this would go unseen by the plugin and the user would still be able to connect to the Wordpress site until his normal expiry is reached.
-We could improve on this eventually.
+The user will be able to access the local web site until the original expiry date is reached.
-- Once all received memberships have been processed, the plugin does a special operation called expiry processing.
+- When the update is triggered manually, there is an additional step to ensure sanity of the database.
 It scans the whole database of Wordpress users.
 If a user was "inactive" and his expiry date is in the future, a Welcome email is sent and the user is set to "active".
 If a user was "active" and his expiry date is in the past, a Goodbye email is sent and the user is set to "inactive".
+This is a safety net to catch cases which may have gone out of sync.

 ### What decides if a user can connect or not to the site?
 The "expiry" field associated with each user is what decides